Here is a list of 5 scams while buying and selling used cars and how to avoid them:

 Odometer fraud:

 The mileage of a used car has the greatest effect on its value, besides the brand name and model of the car.
-In the list of scams to avoid while buying second-hand cars, the odometer fraud is pretty much common.
-The odometer fraud is among the best-known scams to avoid when buying used premium cars around the world.
+In the list of scams to avoid while buying second-hand cars, odometer fraud is pretty much common.
+Odometer fraud is among the best-known scams to avoid when buying used premium cars around the world.
 This fraud is also known as clocking.
 The average miles per year on a used car is fixed and you can expect the odometer to read no less than the fixed number.
-But, if the odometer reads less than that, you are more likely dealing with an odometer fraud case.
+But, if the odometer reads less than that, you are more likely to deal with an odometer fraud case.

 How you can avoid it - How to buy a used car without getting scammed is a difficult thing to know.
 But while inspecting closely, you can protect yourself.
 You need to compare the mileage on the odometer with the mileage indicated on the vehicle’s maintenance records to avoid car dealer scams.